-A stone's throw from the Winchester Cathedral is Jane Austen's House, where Jane Austen, one of England's best loved authors, spent her...
+A stone's throw from Winchester Cathedral is the house where Jane Austen, one of England's best-loved authors, spent her last six weeks...

 Winchester College delivers a rare chance to nosey around a prestigious English private school.
 It was set up by William Wykeham, Bishop...

-The menu range here is remarkable, from juicy burgers and fish 'n' chips, to satisfying creations adorned with cheffy flourishes:...
+The menu range is wide here, from juicy burgers and fish 'n' chips to satisfying creations adorned with cheffy flourishes.
+Smoked...

 St Cross Rd · interesting places nearby

 Hospital of St Cross information

 Welcome to the oldest charitable institution in the country, founded in 1132 by the grandson of William the Conqueror, Henry de Blois.
 As well as healing the sick and housing the needy, the hospital was built to care for pilgrims and crusaders en route to the Holy Land.
 Today, it’s roamed by elderly black- and red-gowned brothers, who hand out the Wayfarer’s Dole; a crust of bread and horn of ale (now a swig of beer) from the Porter's Gate.

 Make sure you visit the stumpy church, the brethren hall, the kitchen and the peaceful gardens.
 The best way to arrive is via the 1-mile Keats' Walk through the water meadows; pick up the trail near Wolvesey Castle.